It’s natural to feel overwhelmed by another holiday. You get through the Christmas festivities and bam – New Years is waiting for you.

 Your children will feel like they’re in the middle of Times Square when a balloon frenzy drops down on them.
-Add extra confetti if you’re feeling really festive, or skip the glitter if you’re aiming for an easy cleanup.
+Add extra confetti if you’re feeling really festive, or skip it if you’re aiming for an easy cleanup.

 Don’t feel like you can only have the countdown and balloon drop at midnight.
+Not all New Year’ss activities for kids need to be late night.
 Midnight and toddlers usually doesn’t bode well, so it’s understandable to set the countdown for 8 o’clock or even noon!

 2. Celebrate with Noisemakers

 Your kids will really turn up the volume with these DIY noisemakers.
 It’s a great way to pass the time while on break from school.
 (Otherwise, you can easily find them at the store.)